 If composting doesn’t fit into your garden plans you can check for a composting facility in your area.
 Many towns and cities have locations where you can drop off garden refuse to be added to their composting efforts or they will offer curbside pickup of yard waste along with your regular garbage and recycling.

-Saving Flower Seeds
+2. Saving Flower and Vegetable Seeds

 I use a container to collect the dried seed heads, which I carefully cut off with a sharp pair of scissors.
 Breaking the heads off can result in losing valuable seeds.
 Once collected I place the seeds into individual plastic containers without lids and place them in a warm dry location for a few days to make sure they’re completely dry before final storage.
 When I’m sure they’re dry I place the seeds in envelopes, writing any important information on the front, including the year harvested.